-There are currently six basic data types that you are utilized within Danomics‘ Production Insights and Petrophysics Insights platforms.
+There are currently seven basic data types that you are utilized within Danomics‘ Production Insights and Petrophysics Insights platforms.
 These are:

 - Well log data.
-Well log data is currently accepted in LAS 2.0 and LAS 3.0 formats as defined by the Canadian Well Logging Society.
+Well log data is currently accepted in LAS v1.2, v2.0 and v3.0 formats as defined by the Canadian Well Logging Society.
 Well log data is used in the Petrophysics Insights platform.

 - Well header data.
 Well header information is currently accepted in both spreadsheet (MS Excel and csv) and IHS 297 formats (both comma delimited and fixed file formats).
 Well header data is used in both the Production Insights and Petrophysics Insights platforms.